Resistance Movements in Conflict & War

 Teaching method: Lecture, Seminar

-You put these theories into context by studying various groups who achieved what is now generally deemed to be positive social change throughout history.
-These may include various resistance movements against the Third Reich during World War II, and Nelson Mandela and the African National Congress, for example.
+These theories will be put into context by studying various groups who achieved what is now generally deemed to be positive social change throughout history, including various resistance movements against the Third Reich during the second world war, and Nelson Mandela and the African National Congress.

 Module learning outcomes

 - Demonstrate knowledge and critical understanding of positive social change as a concept.

 - Demonstrate knowledge and critical understanding of empirical research on positive social change.

 - Apply theoretical concepts/frameworks covered in the module to empirical examples, in order to critically analyse these examples.

 - Critically assess the competing arguments that challenge the definitions of positive social change.